darrenks/nibbles/extensions.md

 constant in loop
 leading 0
 32 char value in str
-~ auto valued int (2 in *)
+~ auto valued int (2 in *) (could mean infinity)
 `0,1
 `unset
-length of reverse
-length of map (if no filter)
-length of range
-length of drop/take
-if of constant
-value at of a range
-length of a step
-communitiave/associative
-length / reverse of a constant string let let (with new form of let)
-~ div, or ~ mod
-opcode 15, mismatched 2d+ lists
-ops 8 str int (or str scalar) (l/r just), replace or split/join char or count add int as a char?
+length of drop/take? not if they weren't as long as the int if of constant value at of a range (although depending on OOB behavior...) communitiave/associative opcode 15, mismatched 2d+ lists ops 8 str int (or str scalar) (l/r just), replace or split/join char or count add int as a char?

 desired features
 min/max
 pair
-list1
 not
 or
 and
 array bool
+something to convert to truthiness
 2** (or 10** if auto 2)
 negativeness?
-empty str
-char
-ord
-str to int
-reshape
-iterate / unfold
-sortby
-chunk/while
-splitWhen
-group
-transpose
-base?
-array split, not removing empties
-==
+empty str, empty list of various types char ord reshape iterate / unfold / until sortby chunk/while splitWhen takeWhile (instead of first of split?) things that return pair of two things, i.e head, tail ? group transpose base? array split, not removing empties
+==, list comparison < >, etc
 functions
 10
 bitwise ^ & |